nextauthjs/next-auth/docs/docs/adapters/dgraph.md

 This approach is not secure or for production use, and does not require a `jwtSecret`.
 :::

-> This schema is adapted for use in Dgraph and based upon our master [schema](/adapters/models)
+> This schema is adapted for use in Dgraph and based upon our main [schema](/adapters/models)

 #### Unsecure schema